-The Emergent Church movement is a progressive Christian movement that attempts to reduce or eliminate Christian doctrine in favor of experience and feelings.
-Most do not believe man can know what is absolute truth, and believe God must be experienced outside of traditional biblical doctrines.
+The Emergent Church movement is a progressive Christian movement that attempts to elevate experience and feelings on a par with Christian doctrine.
+Many do not believe man can know absolute truth, and believe God must be experienced outside of traditional biblical doctrines.

 Read and Learn

 - Emergent Church finally shows its real intentions

 - Not in my church

 - 10 years later, Emergent Church alive and moving

 In their book Why We Are Not Emergent authors Kevin DeYoung and Ted Kluck say trying to come up with a short description of the Emergent Movement is like trying to nail Jell-O to the wall.
 Emergent church movement teachings include questioning individual salvation through Jesus Christ, believing in the teaching of collective salvation.
 Many question the existence of hell as a place of eternal separation from God. some believe that all religions are viable paths to God.
 A growing number question the doctrine of substitutionary atonement of Jesus for sin on the cross.

 Some have noted a difference between the terms “emerging” and “Emergent.”
 While emerging is a wider, informal, church-based, global movement, Emergent refers to an official organization, the Emergent Village, associated with Brian McLaren, and has also been called the “Emergent stream.”

 Emergent church leaders usually adopt the principles of social justice, liberation theology and collective salvation.
 Some leaders also incorporate elements of Universalism, the Seeker-Friendly Movement, and even New Age Spirituality.